Introduction

 I don’t know how to say it nicely, but yes.

-There is a God Gene!
+There is a God Gene

-We first note that the gene can equally well be used as evidence for the existence of the goddess Gaia.
+It has been hypothesized that a certain gene predisposes humans towards spiritual beliefs.
+This gene has been called the God Gene4.
+Can this claim be used as evidence of the existence of God?We first note that the gene can equally well be used as evidence for the existence of the goddess Gaia.
 We can say that this mother goddess implanted this gene in us (called the “Gaia Gene”) so that we remember and revere her.
 Indeed, humankind revered Gaia for tens of thousands of years (in varying forms).
 Still, this does not make Gaia exist.
 Therefore, we cannot use the God Gene argument to deduce that any particular god or goddess exists.

 We could still use the god gene to argue that humans are predisposed to believe in the supernatural in general.
 This may be true.
 This does not however mean that belief in the supernatural must be correct.
-Humans are equally predisposed to believe that fat and sugar should be ingested without restrictions.
+Humans are equally predisposed to believe that fat and sugar should be ingested without restrictions5.
 This belief is hard-wired in human nature because early humans had to accumulate fat and sugar to cover their energy needs.
 Indeed, most people will devour large quantities of chocolate if given the chance.
 Today, however, where nutrition is readily available, this desire no longer serves its initial purpose.
 Indeed, if anything, there is a tendency to become obese by eating too much fat and sugar.
 Thus, even though the belief that eating unregulated amounts of sugar is healthy is hard-wired, it is still false.
 Hence, it serves as a counter-example to the theory, “If some conviction is hard-wired in the human being, it must be true”.

 Religion is like a Big Mac.